 - Don’t have many top titles

 - Only worth it if you read consistently (multiple books per month)

 - Needs a Wi-fi connection

 - Amazon Prime might be a better deal (depending on what you’re looking for)

 After taking in all this information, you may still be wondering: is Kindle Unlimited right for me?
-There’s no denying the power of this eBook subscription platform.
+There’s no denying the power of the Kindle Unlimited platform.
 With it, you’ll receive access to over one million book titles and a range of supported hardware devices.
 You’ll also benefit from working with one of the most trusted retail giants on the globe.